 Alone over christmas, I make a gingerbread house, where by “house” I mean the ISS.

 Have you ever had an idea so compelling that you didn't know if you would be able to stop yourself from trying to make it real?
 That happened to me on May 23rd, 2018.
-[This project didn't get off the ground by the start of the COVID pandemic, and is on indefinite hiatus; if I restart it, it will most likely be by finding a co-founder!]
+[This project didn't get off the ground by the start of the COVID pandemic, and I've now moved on to AI alignment research.]

 Reflections on human nature on the 50th anniversary of the Apollo 11 moon landing.